Why Your Deep Research Agent Fails? On Hallucination Evaluation in Full Research Trajectory: Introduction

-Using \bench, we benchmark five proprietary and one open-source DRAs to investigate two core questions.
-Regarding \textbf{RQ1} (Hallucination Landscape), our results reveal that no agent achieves robust reliability.
-We identify a strategic dichotomy between over-confidence and over-conservatism, alongside pervasive execution deficits such as unfaithful grounding and information neglect.
-Moving from symptoms to causes (\textbf{RQ2}: Failure Mechanisms), we trace these failures to systemic deficits stemming from: (1) \textbf{Hallucination Propagation}, where proprietary agents suffer from \textit{early-stage} cascading fabrications, while the open-source framework succumbs to \textit{late-stage} context collapse; and (2) \textbf{Cognitive Biases}, specifically a temporal ``Anchor Effect'' (fixating on initial retrieval) and a semantic ``Homogeneity Bias'' (neglecting diverse insights).
-These findings suggest a necessary pivot from simple retrieval scaling to architectural interventions targeting early-stage error correction and long-context attention debiasing.
+Using \bench, we benchmark five proprietary and one open-source DRA to study two questions.
+For \textbf{RQ1} (Hallucination Landscape), we find that all evaluated agents show measurable weaknesses on at least one dimension, including grounding, intent satisfaction, or information prioritization.
+For \textbf{RQ2} (Failure Mechanisms), we trace these failures to systemic causes, especially hallucination propagation and cognitive biases such as the temporal ``Anchor Effect'' and semantic ``Homogeneity Bias''.
+These findings suggest that future progress requires more than retrieval scaling, and instead calls for architectures that support early error correction and more reliable long-context attention.

-\paragraph{Contributions.} (1) We pioneer a paradigm shift from outcome-based to process-aware evaluation for DRAs, marking the first systematic audit of the full research trajectory.
-(2) We introduce the \textbf{PIES Taxonomy} and evaluation framework, serving as the foundation for \textbf{\bench}—the first benchmark dedicated to stress-testing DRA hallucinations.
-(3) Our diagnostic analysis unveils critical failure etiologies, providing foundational insights into systemic deficits to guide future architectural optimization.
+\paragraph{Contributions.} (1) We introduce the \textbf{PING Taxonomy} for systematically characterizing DRA hallucinations across the full research trajectory.
+(2) We develop a corresponding evaluation framework and construct \textbf{\bench}, the first benchmark dedicated to trajectory-level stress-testing of DRA hallucinations.
+(3) We provide a diagnostic analysis of six DRAs, identifying key failure mechanisms such as hallucination propagation and cognitive biases.